-Based on the lottery results and their positions on the Waiting List, households will be able to estimate when they are about to reach the top of the Waiting List and will therefore know how much time they will have to finalize their divorce/separation.
-Applicants who were in the process of being separated/divorced when they applied for the lottery will need to provide a copy of their Divorce Decree or Separation Agreement before reaching the top of a Waiting List.
+Based on the lottery results and their positions on the Waiting List, households will be able to estimate when they are about to reach the top of the Waiting List and will therefore know how much time they will have to finalize their divorce.
+Applicants who were in the process of being divorced when they applied for the lottery will need to provide a copy of their Divorce Decree before reaching the top of a Waiting List.

-If the above households fail to provide the required documentation before reaching the top of a Waiting List, they will not be put "on the clock" (meaning they will not be able to purchase a unit) and they will be dropped from the Waiting List.
+If the above households fail to provide the required documentation before reaching the top of a Waiting List, they will not be put "on the clock" (meaning they will not be able to purchase a unit) and they will be dropped from all Waiting Lists.